Awarrior91/php2-auto-downgrade/README.md

 Then it installs the Tracker from https://github.com/ZencashOfficial/secnodetracker

+# What do I need?

+To run a Secure Node, you will need at least 2 Cores(/vCores) and 4GB RAM.
-You will need a fully qualified domain name.
+You need a fully qualified domain name.

+# The arguments

+-e YOUREMAILADDRESS
+Your E-Mail so that the tracking server can send you alerts about downtimes

+-f DOMAINNAME
+Your Domain Name

+-r REGIONCODE
 Region Codes are:

 eu for Europe